Bereavement support

 There is a wide range of literature available, both for adults and for children, who have experienced a bereavement.
 Call our Support Line on Freephone 1800 200 700 or drop into your local Daffodil Centre to find out about useful publications.

-The Irish Hospice Foundation provides a large range of leaflets and booklets on bereavement, including When a loved one dies.
+The Irish Hospice Foundation provides a large range of leaflets and booklets on bereavement.

 If you have concerns or find it hard to cope, contact your GP or your specialist palliative care service.
 Or call our Support Line on 1800 200 700 to find out more about bereavement support.